irungentoo/toxcore/INSTALL.md

 #### Secondary

-There are some programs that are not plugged into the CMake build system which you might find interesting.
-You would need to build those programs yourself.
-These programs reside in [`other/fun`](other/fun) directory.
+There are some programs that are not built by default which you might find interesting.
+You need to pass `-DBUILD_FUN_UTILS=ON` to cmake to build them.

 ##### Vanity key generators